 In 1954 Dennis Primary School was slated to receive necessary renovations, as were other black schools across the state, in legislators’ attempt to prove that South Carolina schools were equal in accommodations.
 A week after the construction bid was announced for Dennis Primary School, Brown Versus The Board of Education was decided in favor of desegregating all schools, and construction was suspended.
 However, when Governor Byrnes learned that the transition was not imminent, he allowed the schools to be renovated.
 Dennis Primary School received several updates, and a single classroom was added.
 (At this time indoor plumbing was installed; during the first 16 years, Dennis students were forced to use an outhouse.)

 Lee County did not integrate its schools until 1970.
 At that time Dennis High School, which had served black students of varying grades for over 30 years, ceased operation.

 For further information read Rebekah Debrasko’s 2008 study titled Equalization Schools in South Carolina, 1951-1959, available though the National Register.

-Dennis High School is listed in the National Register, which adds the following:
+Dennis High School is listed in the National Register: